midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 Interface declarations in Compact are similar to interface declarations in Typescript.
 An interface declaration consists of the `interface` keyword, followed by the name of the interface, optional type parameters, and a body wrapped in braces `{}`.
 The body of an interface contains a sequence of interface circuit declarations.
-The syntax for an interface circuit declaration is the same as the syntax for a contract circuit declaration, but without a circuit body wrapped in braces.
+The syntax for an interface circuit declaration is the same as the syntax for a contract circuit declaration but without a circuit body wrapped in braces.
 The following is an example of a valid interface declaration.

 ```